 When you create this particular deficit, you’re allowing yourself to use stored fat as energy.
-By doing so, you won't have to starve yourself or develop deficiencies in nutrients and energy!
-If you go over the top, your body will stop producing hormones like leptin, which fuels your metabolism, and you’ll essentially start running on power saving mode, burning less fat than you would usually and slowing down everything – feeling awful while you do so.
+By doing so, you won’t have to starve yourself or develop deficiencies in nutrients and energy!
+However, if you go over the top, your body will stop producing hormones like leptin, which fuels your metabolism, and you’ll essentially start running on power-saving mode, burning less fat than you would usually and slowing down everything – feeling awful while you do so.

 The possibility of losing a lot of weight quickly can just be that little bit too tempting, and most people have tried it at some point in life.
-There is a reason that they are still around though, and that so many people try different ones.
-They are easy to sell and they promise amazing results without tapping into the dangers of such a lifestyle!
+There is a reason they are still around, though, and that so many people try different ones.
+They are easy to sell, and they promise amazing results without tapping into the dangers of such a lifestyle!

 In the end, they are just not possible to sustain, and they are not healthy.
-We always encourage being sustainably fit.
-This means that health should be a consistent thing and exercising should be implemented into your lifestyle in a way that works for you long-term.
-Do things right, and you'll be happier, healthier and burn fat in a way that you can actually manage!
-It's important to always do what feels right for you.
-And don't forget, 5-10lbs a month is still a lot.
+So we always encourage being sustainably fit.
+This means that health should be a consistent thing, and exercising should be implemented into your lifestyle to work for you long-term.
+Do things right, and you’ll be happier, healthier and burn fat in a way that you can actually manage!
+It’s important to always do what feels right for you.
+And don’t forget, 5-10lbs a month is still a lot.

-Check out the Fundamentals Of Weight Loss to find out more about this topic.
+Check out the Fundamentals Of Weight Loss to learn more about this topic.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.